Select Page

 Intake Coordinator & Advocate

 For Naomi Jubilee, identity is important.
 She chose her last name to reflect the life she wants to live: a life of Jubilee as described in the Bible, full of worshipping the Lord through song, dance, seeing captives set free, and relying on God’s provision for her life.
-She lives in Garner with her three children, ages 14, 11, and 9 and her dog, Layla.
+She lives in Garner, NC with her three children, ages 15, 13, and 10 and her dogs, Layla, and Bella as well as whatever foster puppies she has at the moment.

-Naomi came through the support group at Called to Peace at a time in her life when she let fear control her.
+Naomi came through the support group at Called to Peace Ministries (CTPM) at a time in her life when she let fear control her.
 She wants to be able to use her story to encourage others on their journeys from victim to survivor as well as helping equip churches and people helpers to better respond when domestic abuse is present.
-She finds her passion in her new calling in life as a domestic abuse advocate.
-She spent many years as a peer counselor with Nursing Mothers of Raleigh and has a huge heart to help others cast down the lies and find their true identity and value in Christ.
+She finds her passion in her calling in life as a domestic abuse advocate.
+She has a huge heart to help others cast down whatever lies are holding them captive and supporting them as they discover their true identity and value in Christ.